What is a homeowners association?

 Unexpected HOA fees

-While your regular HOA fees are generally predictable, the community’s board can also authorize what’s known as a special assessment.
+While regular HOA fees tend to stay the same, the community’s board can also authorize what’s known as a special assessment.
 Special assessments are usually put in place to cover the cost of major unanticipated work, like repairing damage to common areas after a natural disaster or refinishing a building’s facade, which some cities like New York require periodically.

 Special assessments can also be used to help build up the community’s reserve fund, which is essentially the HOA’s rainy day account.
 That money can wait in the wings to help mitigate much larger special assessments in the event of major required work.